NYPL-Simplified/Simplified-iOS/README.md

 # Building Open eBooks

 Open eBooks is an app primarily targeted toward the education space.
 It requires DRM.
+Follow the same steps as indicated above and use the "Open eBooks" Xcode target.

 # Contributing